tapgiants/graphql/README.md

 **newItem**: Object - The item that will be added.

 **query**: Object - A GrahqQL query created with the [`graphql-tag`](https://github.com/apollographql/graphql-tag) package used previously to fetch the list.
 The query is used to find the result set in the cache.
 In order to use just the query without the query variables use the [`@connection`](https://www.apollographql.com/docs/react/features/pagination.html#connection-directive) directive.
-For more info check out `Common arguments examples` section.
+For more info check out the [`Common arguments examples`](#query-argument) section.

 **path**: String - The key under which the list result is nested.
-For more info check out `Common arguments examples` section.
+For more info check out the [`Common arguments examples`](#path-argument) section.

 ### updateList example
 ```jsx